How to Squat and Maximize your Strength

 Learning how to safely train proper movement patterns over a 4-8 week period will give your body the muscle memory and routine needed to make it a life habit & skill that sticks.

-To learn more about the comprehensive health and fitness program members enjoy at Superstition Mountain Golf and Country Club, click here.
+To learn more about the comprehensive health and fitness programs at Superstition Mountain Golf and Country Club, click here.